 The injury that has already occurred to the lungs cannot be repaired.
-However, the damage can be slowed down or prevented from worsening with certain alterations.
-It is crucial to avoid lung irritates, such as dust, pollutants, secondhand smoke, and smog as much as possible.
+However, the damage can be slowed down or prevented from worsening with certain alterations.93 It is crucial to avoid lung irritates, such as dust, pollutants, secondhand smoke, and smog as much as possible.
 For individuals with COPD, even a simple cold could cause serious issues.
 Therefore, it is essential to clean their hands thoroughly and regularly, especially in cold weather.
 Breathing can be made easier with the help of medications, other treatments, and lifestyle modifications.
-To achieve worldwide goals aimed at reducing premature mortality by 25% by 2025, there must be a considerable increase in the number of smokers attempting to cease, as well as a significant improvement in the success rates of those attempts in low-, middle-, and higher-income countries.
-In the success rates of those attempts in low-, middle-, and higher-income countries.
+To achieve worldwide goals aimed at reducing premature mortality by 25% by 2025, there must be a considerable increase in the number of smokers attempting to cease, as well as a significant improvement in the success rates of those attempts in low-, middle-, and higherincome countries.94